postlund/pyatv/docs/index.md

 I, Pierre Ståhl, is the lead developer and maintainer of this library.
 It is a hobby project that I put a few hours in every now and then to maintain.
 If you find it useful, please consider to sponsor me! :heart:

+Of course, this is an open source project which means I couldn't do it all by myself.
+I have created dedicated page for [acknowledgments](support/acknowledgments)!